Manta-Network/docs/docs/manta/Intro.md

 Compared with traditional finance, decentralized finance (DeFi) is more valuable since it is permissionless and anti-surveillance.
 Current DeFi services still have critical problems regarding privacy (transparent address and information traceability), scalability (limited by transaction fees and transaction speed), ease of use, and liquidity.
 Constrained by the consensus of the underlying public chain, all current decentralized exchanges can leak the addresses of users participating in transactions.
 Research shows that currently, user addresses can only provide pseudo-anonymity rather than real user privacy.
 Commercial competitors or malicious Internet users can use transaction graph analysis to match user identities with addresses.
 Furthermore, since blockchain information is immutable, the cost of user privacy leakage is immeasurable.

-Although the emergence of anonymous coins has solved the above problems to a certain extent, current anonymous coins, such as Zcash, are subject to scalability issues, thus challenging to leverage for a DeFi service ecosystem.
+Although the emergence of privacy-preserving coins has solved the above problems to a certain extent, current privacy-preserving coins, such as Zcash, are subject to scalability issues, thus challenging to leverage for a DeFi service ecosystem.

 Users can use ZCash for digital payments, but not for a private token exchange.
-Also, the high volatility of a single anonymous coin makes it difficult for users to store their assets.
+Also, the high volatility of a single privacy-preserving coin makes it difficult for users to store their assets.

 Therefore, only when the existing major digital assets such as stable coins and WBT are anonymized with exchange protocols that support robust cross-chain interoperability.
 Related DeFi service agreements can show the underlying value of DeFi to be recognized.
 For more information, please refer to the article: [“Why does DeFi need Manta?”](/manta/Whats-Next-For-DeFi.md)